Nautical flags from Diderot and D'Alembert's encyclopedia, circa 1770

 Description

 Naval flags from the Diderot and D'Alembert encyclopedia, circa 1770.
-An engraved copperplate depicting a series of navy flags with watercolor coloring in the background, designed by Goussier and edited by Bernard.
-This antique print is presented in a passe-partout and a modern, red-lacquered frame with a gold profile, in good condition consistent with 18th-century dating, and comes from a private collection of naval antiques in Milan.
+An engraved copperplate depicting a series of navy flags with watercolor coloring in the background, designed by Goussier and edited by Benard.
+This antique print is presented in a passe-partout and a modern, lacquered red frame with a gold profile.
+It is in good condition, consistent with 18th-century dating, and comes from a private collection of naval antiques in Milan.

-Many styles characterize antique furniture, but a few key ones can be distinguished.
+Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Notable and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
 An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and bulky, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of sideboards and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened up new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique suitable for your interior.

 Attributes / Details